-Norton Starr, a math professor at Amherst College, recalls: "I made my first purchase from Kadon decades ago, and the kids enjoyed it.
+Norton Starr, a math professor now retired from Amherst College, recalls: "I made my first purchase from Kadon decades ago, and the kids enjoyed it.
 Quintillions, I believe.
 After that I was at most a sporadic customer, until nephews and nieces began appearing in our family.
 Then I was happy to get some elegant puzzles (including your multiple bears on a giant board) for them.
 When I recently wanted to purchase a tromino puzzle I figured that if anyone sold it, Kadon was the outfit."
 Well, not even we had it, but we soon remedied that by introducing Vee-21, including Dr. Starr's chapter on deficient checkerboards.

 Najma Beresford attended a creativity conference hosted at our house in 2004.
 She writes: "I remember sitting on the floor of your office one night; there was a group, Cora and Angus... and you introduced me to your classic wooden game, Quintillions.
 You were so easy and relaxed in how you simplified the game, ‘setting’ me up with little exercises.
 I still remember the glow I had each time I found a ‘solution’.
 Such a pick up, such a buzz! ... of course after that I had to buy one, and you made sure I got to choose.
 Several boxes were brought from downstairs, and I must have taken 45 minutes deliberating: which one was for me?
 They were all so beautiful, each was different.
 I really delighted in knowing I was making a long-term artistic investment, this was something for future generations!"